klavins/Icarus/README.md

 ## Disk Utility

-The `idu` tool manages files on the virtual disk image from the host.
+The `idu` tool manages files on the virtual disk image from the development environment.

 ```
 idu list                          # list files